flatironinstitute/finufft/docs/index.rst

 See our :ref:`tutorials and demos<tut>` pages
 and the :ref:`related works<related>`
 for examples of how to use the NUFFT in applications.
-In fact, there are many application areas where it has been overlooked that the needed computation is simply a NUFFT
+In fact, there are several application areas where it has been overlooked that the needed computation is simply a NUFFT
 (eg, particle-mesh Ewald in molecular dynamics).